mhrdq8i/docs/docs/Interview/RG-en.md

 - **Definition**: Practice of intentionally injecting failures into systems.
 - **Goal**: test resilience and validate recovery processes before real outages happen.

+---

+# 🔹 Senior/Lead SRE Interview Questions (Advanced Level)

+## 🏗️ Architecture & Scalability

+### How would you design a highly available global system (e.g., an e-commerce site) that serves millions of users?

+**A (key points):**

+- Multi-region deployment (active-active or active-passive).
+- Load balancing with global traffic managers (GSLB, Anycast DNS).
+- Database replication across regions (read replicas, multi-master with conflict resolution).
+- CDN for static assets.
+- Caching layer (Redis, Memcached).
+- Graceful degradation under heavy load.

+### What’s the difference between consistency models (strong, eventual, causal)?
+When would you use each?

+- **Strong consistency:** Clients always read the latest write (banking).
+- **Eventual consistency:** Updates propagate over time (social feeds).
+- **Causal consistency:** Reads respect cause-effect order (chat systems).

+### How do you handle a “thundering herd” problem?

+- Add caching with randomized TTLs.
+- Use request coalescing (deduplicate identical requests).
+- Apply rate limiting/backpressure.
+- Queue requests with message brokers.

+## 🌐 Reliability & Trade-offs

+### How do you decide between active-active vs. active-passive architecture for a critical system?

+- **Active-active:** Higher availability, load distribution, complex conflict resolution.
+- **Active-passive:** Easier to manage, cheaper, but slower failover.
+- Decision depends on SLA requirements and budget.

+### How do you approach error budgets?

+- **Error budget** = SLO target − actual reliability.
+- If error budget is burned quickly → slow down releases, focus on reliability.
+- If error budget is underused → increase release velocity.

+#### In a system with 5 nines availability target (99.999%), what does that mean in downtime per year?

+- **99.999%** = \~5 minutes/year downtime allowed.
+- Implies extreme redundancy, automation, and very fast failover.

+## 📊 Observability at Scale

+### How do you design an observability stack for thousands of microservices?

+- Centralized logging (ELK/Loki/Cloud-native log storage).
+- Metrics with high retention and downsampling (Prometheus + Cortex/Thanos).
+- Distributed tracing (OpenTelemetry/Jaeger).
+- SLO-driven alerting (reduce noise).

+### How would you debug a performance regression in production when metrics look normal?

+- Use tracing to track request latency across services.
+- Compare baseline vs regression requests.
+- Check for hidden bottlenecks (thread pools, DB indexes, GC pauses).
+- Test with load replay (synthetic traffic).

+## 🔄 Incident Response at Scale

+### Imagine a global outage is caused by a bad config push.
+How do you manage the incident?

+1. Declare incident and assign roles (commander, communicator, investigator).
+2. Rollback config immediately.
+3. Communicate status to stakeholders/customers.
+4. Run postmortem: root cause, why rollback didn’t happen faster, fix processes.

+### How do you balance speed of incident response with risk of making it worse?

+- Use predefined runbooks for known failure modes.
+- Prefer safe rollbacks before risky fixes.
+- Separate mitigation (quick fix) from remediation (long-term fix).

+## ⚡ Cost & Efficiency

+### How do you optimize cloud infrastructure cost while maintaining reliability?

+- Rightsizing instances.
+- Auto-scaling down at off-peak.
+- Spot/preemptible instances for non-critical workloads.
+- Storage lifecycle policies (tiering).
+- Monitoring unused resources.

+### If management asks to cut infra costs by 20% without lowering SLOs, what strategies do you apply?

+- Identify overprovisioned clusters.
+- Consolidate workloads with bin-packing.
+- Review error budgets → maybe slightly relax SLOs.
+- Optimize DB queries and caching.

+## 🧩 Culture & Leadership

+### How do you enforce a blameless postmortem culture?

+- Focus on system/process failures, not individuals.
+- Encourage sharing failures openly.
+- Reward proactive prevention instead of heroics.

+### How do you mentor junior SREs?

+- Pair on incident handling.
+- Walk through troubleshooting thought processes.
+- Encourage writing runbooks and automation scripts.
+- Teach prioritization (impact vs urgency).